 Most of the time, platformers have you playing as this tiny guy/girl/alien character, but in this case… you’re literally a character – a letter, to be exact.
 How’s that for a clever twist?
 In Character is not an educational game as much as it’s an alphabetic puzzler, however.
-With the ability to become different letters, your task is to simply reach the exit by maneuvering through gaps, avoiding hazards along the way.
+With the ability to become different letters, your task is to simply reach the exit by manoeuvring through gaps and avoiding hazards along the way.
 Ain’t always simple though.

 The fact that each letter consists of a unique shape means you won’t be able to simply breeze through each level.
 With gravity in full effect, you’ll also have to switch mid-air from time to time or suffer the consequences.
 Not that it’s an incredibly complex game, mind you, but a few areas did make me scratch my head, which was then followed by the typical “oh, right!” as I discovered the solution.